Frequently Asked Questions

 Not only might you get the opportunity to play the festival but we also aim to record and film your set for broadcast across BBC Radio, online and TV.

-The line-ups are chosen via suggestions from all the BBC Music Introducing shows across the BBC.
-These suggestions represent who they see as the hottest artists from their patch at that time and is normally representative of the tracks they are playing on their show, many of which are submissions that have been uploaded via this site.
+The line-ups are chosen via suggestions from all of the BBC Music Introducing shows across the BBC.
+These suggestions represent who they see as the hottest artists from their patch at that time and is normally representative of the tracks they are playing on their shows, many of which are submissions that have been uploaded via the Introducing Uploader.
 So if you haven't already uploaded your tracks to BBC Music Introducing, do it now!
 We treat each stage individually, so producers and presenters can tailor their suggestions depending on the festival.

-We then get a panel to listen to all the suggestions and decide upon the final line up.
-These vary from festival to festival but previous panel members include: Huw Stephens, Steve Lamacq, Emily Eavis, Gary Lightbody, Head of Music at Radio 1, Head of BBC Introducing.
-They all listen and send us their top rated and from this we get our final line up.
-At some events, we also take suggestions for bands from the festival promoters and local organisations.
+We then get a panel to listen to all the suggestions and decide upon the final line-up.
+These vary from festival to festival but previous panel members include: Huw Stephens, Steve Lamacq, Emily Eavis, Gary Lightbody, Head of Music at Radio 1, Head of BBC Music Introducing.
+They all listen, send us their top rated artists and from this we get our final line-up.
+At some events, we also take suggestions for artists from the festival promoters and local organisations.

-So if you do make a stage you can see that before even playing you have hit the radar of some pretty big names in the industry.
+So if you do make to one of our stages you can see that before even playing you will have hit the radar of some pretty big names in the industry.

 In order to upload tracks, you need to do the following:

-1. Sign In with or Regster for a BBC ID account
+1. Sign In with or Register for a BBC ID account

 3. Fill out all of the fields